• Summer

 This very tender and flavorful Salisbury steak recipe is quick to prepare and oh so satisfying - your family will thank you!

 Also called Country Style steak, this is one of the best comfort foods around.
-When cooked right, it's very tender and flavorful and goes great with mashed potatoes or rice for all that saucy gravy from the pan.
+When cooked right, it's very tender and flavorful and goes great with my Cheesy Mashed Potatoes or rice for all that saucy gravy from the pan.

 Traditionally, Salisbury steak uses a tougher cut of beef called cubed steak.
 This tougher cut of meat was cheaper and provided a hearty meal for families on a budget.